Tips for Visiting Mercado da Ribeira in Lisbon

 Henrique Sá Pessoa’s stall at Mercado da Ribeira

-The Best Things to Eat
+Best Foods to Eat

 And while it’s not exactly traditional, the octopus hot dog from Sea Me (stall 8), with an octopus leg in a warm bun, is a novelty worth trying.